Not sure if D1 Sports Franchise is right for you?

 Potential Mitigations

-- Question the franchisor on their specific plans to scale their support staff and systems to match the rapid pace of franchise sales.
+- A business advisor can help you question the franchisor about their specific plans to scale their support staff and systems to match this rapid expansion.

 New/Unproven Franchise System